We L:ve

 We L:ve, also known as the 2020 Pentagon Online Concert WE LIVE, is the first online live concert by South Korean boy group Pentagon.
-Initially, the live concert is set to be broadcast live at 3pm KST on November 29, 2020.
+Initially, the live concert is set to be broadcast live at 3 pm KST on November 29, 2020.
 However, a day before the event, Cube announced that the concert would be "urgently postponed", amid the COVID-19 pandemic.
 A rescheduled date for the concert was held on December 13.

 This concert is a solo concert held by Pentagon after one year of their first world tour Prism.
 The members expressed their ambition, "We will present an unforgettable time to the global universe with a special stage that can only be found in this performance".

 Background

 On September 29, 2020, Cube released a time table for Pentagon's tenth extended play WE:TH through their official homepage and SNS, which shows the group's promotion schedule beginning October 4 until their first online concert, 2020 Pentagon Online Concert [WE L:VE].
 On October 20, they released the official concert poster.
 In the released poster, Pentagon showed a warm atmosphere while leaning against each other against the backdrop of the Milky Way in the night sky where daisy petals flutter.
 The keyword 'L:VE' can be interpreted in various meanings and is expecting to show a variety of appearances to their fans.
 The tickets can be purchased through Interpark from November 26.
-We L:ves official merchandise was available; pre-sale from November 11-16 and general sale began on November 17.
+We L:ves official merchandise was available; pre-sale from November 11–16 and general sale began on November 17.
 A series of behind-the-scene pictures, special clips and videos were posted everyday on the group's official social media accounts.

-On November 28, Pentagon announced through their social media accounts that their online concert 'WE L:VE' was postponed as Yeo One and Pentagon is self-quarantine.
+On November 28, Pentagon announced through their social media accounts that their online concert 'WE L:VE' was postponed as Yeo One and Pentagon self-quarantined.
 Yeo One underwent voluntary COVID-19 testing because he was in the same location with someone who tested positive.
 His result was confirmed negative.
 Cube stated, "To prevent any unexpected circumstances, the rest of Pentagon members decided to get tested for COVID-19 and self-quarantine themselves.", and further apologized to those who have been waiting for the concert.

-On December 3, Pentagon announced the rescheduled date for '2020 Pentagon Online Concert [WE L:VE]' slated for December 13 at 3pm KST.
+On December 3, Pentagon announced the rescheduled date for '2020 Pentagon Online Concert [WE L:VE]' slated for December 13 at 3 pm KST.